 The Conservation Tree Program is a complete tree planting service started in 1972 to purchase, distribute and plant conservation seedlings from the state forest in Halsey, NE.
+In 2024, NARD ordered 460,000 seedlings from Bessey Nursery for NRDs to sell.
 Staff selects the seedlings to be purchased from Halsey annually, alternative sources of tree stock are added to meet customer needs and diversity.
-CPNRD budgets \$10,000/year for the program.
+CPNRD typically has over 30 varieties of deciduous, conifers and shrubs available and budgets \$10,000/year for the program.